-We have audited the pension fund financial statements for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
+We have audited the Pension Fund ("the Fund") financial statements for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
 The pension fund financial statements comprise the Fund Account, the Net Assets Statement and the related notes 1 to 26.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.